cheeriojs/cheerio/website/docs/basics/traversing.md

 The [`nextAll` method](/docs/api/classes/Cheerio#nextall) allows you to select all siblings after the current element.
-It returns a new selection containing all sibling elements after the current element.
+It returns a new selection containing all sibling elements after each element in the current selection.

 The [`prevAll` method](/docs/api/classes/Cheerio#prevall) is similar to nextAll, but allows you to select all siblings before the current element.
-It returns a new selection containing all sibling elements before the current element.
+It returns a new selection containing all sibling elements before each element in the current selection.

 The [`siblings` method](/docs/api/classes/Cheerio#siblings) allows you to select all siblings of a selection.
-It returns a new selection containing all sibling elements of the current element.
+It returns a new selection containing all sibling elements of each element in the current selection.

 Here's an example of using `nextAll`, `prevAll`, and `siblings` to select sibling elements of a `<li>` element: